Last Revised: August 23, 2023

 - Dial 511 (from a Penn campus phone) or 215-573-3333 (from a cell phone) for medical response and ambulance transportation to the hospital emergency department.

-- If medical transport to the hospital emergency department or Scheie Eye Institute is requred, dial 511.
+- If medical transport to the hospital emergency department or Scheie Eye Institute is required, dial 511.

-- Provide the injured student with an escort to Student Health Services or request the non-emergency transportation van provided by Student Health.
+- Provide the injured student with an escort to Wellness at Penn or request the non-emergency transportation van provided by Wellness at Penn.

 General Campus Emergency Procedures and Contact Information are Available Online at: Emergency Information